Stepchild Adoption in Germany

 German Family Lawyers

-Stepchild adoption is a legal process in which a spouse or partner adopts their partner’s child.
-This crucial step strengthens the legal relationship between the stepparent and the stepchild and clarifies all rights and obligations.
-According to the German Federal Statistical Office (Statistisches Bundesamt), stepchild adoptions accounted for two-thirds of all adoptions in 2021 – and the tendency has been rising for years.
+Stepchild adoption in Germany is a legally regulated procedure in which a spouse or life partner adopts their partner’s child.
+This momentous step strengthens the relationship between the stepparent and the child and legally establishes new rights and obligations.
+According to the German Federal Statistical Office, stepchild adoptions accounted for 73% of all adoptions in 2023 – and the trend has been rising for years.

-Schlun & Elseven Rechtsanwälte offers skilled and committed legal assistance to provide our clients with the clarity they need regarding the procedure that awaits them and the legal consequences of adoption.
-Our German family lawyers have extensive experience dealing with the relevant adoption agencies.
-They will ensure that the adoption process runs as smoothly as possible and that you fulfil all formal requirements.
-We will work on your behalf to ensure that your rights and interests are always protected and that nothing stands in the way of your family’s happiness.
+Schlun & Elseven Rechtsanwälte offers skilled and committed legal advice to provide our clients with the clarity they need regarding the procedure to be expected here and the legal consequences of a stepchild adoption in Germany.
+Our German family lawyers ensure that the adoption process goes as smoothly as possible and that you meet all requirements.
+We will always stand up for you to protect your rights and interests and seek to prevent anything that stands in the way of your family’s happiness.

 Legal assistance in adoption proceedings